8gears/workshop-vm/README.md

 ## Known Issues

-Sometimes things don't run as expected, especially as they are many files downloaded from various sources.
-If this happens often its already enough to run `vagrant up` again.
+Sometimes things don't run as expected, especially as they are many files that are downloaded from various sources.
+If an error should happen during the setup often it is already enough to run `vagrant up` again.